andreacaron/swdevel-lab-hfarm/README.md

 **Internal Page Route**

-The `/internal_page` route handles the rendering of the internal page.
+The `/essentials` route handles the rendering of the 'essentials' page.
 It retrieves unique zones from the FastAPI backend and populates the dropdown list in the search form dynamically.
 The user's search criteria are then used to query the backend for relevant information.

-**Usage**

-1. Ensure that the FastAPI backend is running and accessible.
-2. Access the Flask application at the specified host and port.
-3. Complete the search form with desired criteria.
-4. Submit the form to retrieve information from the FastAPI backend.

 **Additional Notes**